GoogleCloudPlatform/localllm/README.md

 pip3 install ./llm-tool/.
 ```

-2. Download and run a model.
+1. Download and run a model.

 ```shell
 llm run TheBloke/Llama-2-13B-Ensemble-v5-GGUF 8000
 ```

-3. Try out a query.
+1. Try out a query.
 The default query is for a haiku about cats.

 ```shell
 python3 querylocal.py
 ```

-4. Interact with the Open API interface via the `/docs` extension.
+1. Interact with the Open API interface via the `/docs` extension.
 For the above, visit http://localhost:8000/docs.

-## Running on [Cloud Workstation][cw]
+## Running as a [Cloud Workstation][cw]

 This repository includes a [Dockerfile](./Dockerfile) that can be used to create a [custom base image][cw-custom]
 for a Cloud Workstation environment that includes the `llm` tool.